jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Upload button.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image226.png "Upload button")

 8. Upload the following files in the (Contoso Sports League\\Contoso.CreatePDFReport) folder.
-    >Note: To complete this next task, you could navigate to the Lab VM and log into [the Azure portal](https://portal.azure.com/), and locate the files to upload.
-The other option is to navigate to GitHub and download the lab zip file locally to upload CreatePDFReport files.

     ![CreatePDFReport project files to be uploaded](media/2019-03-29-12-19-37.png "CreatePDFReport project files to be uploaded")